yeongwooCho/TodoList/README.md

     }
 }
 ~~~
-  - The urls method is a method that returns an array of URLs for the specified common directory in the requested domain.
-The first parameter for is the search path directory.
-The second parameter in indicates Domain.
-  - FileManager.default: It make Singleton instance of FileManager

 + Keyboard - Notification
   - I am observing a Notification with a specific name in NotificationCenter.
 Here we are observing the visibility and hiding of the keyboard.
 When a change occurs, the @objc method called 'adjustInputView' is called.